 However, SIPI's enrollment in the ABE programs has fallen dramatically this year, being down 25% even from the first pandemic year.
-(262 in 2020, 246 in 2021, and 200 in 2022 and now 173) As discussed elsewhere in this report, the return to in-person classes has been sporadic with starts, expansions, and retreats.
-The one program that has just now returned to pre-pandemic numbers is the HSE class in Fall of 2023, but note that while the numbers are back to 2020 presently 1⁄4 of these students are participating virtually.
+(262 in 2020, now 173) As discussed elsewhere in this report, the return to in-person classes has been sporadic with starts, expansions, and retreats.
+The one program that has just now returned to pre-pandemic numbers is the HSE class for the Fall of 2024.
+But, note that while the numbers are back to 2020 level, presently 1⁄4 of these students are participating virtually.

 A new trend for SIPI, which has traditionally had very little online ABE content, is that about 20% of the new student population is requesting an online learning option.
-Partially, this results from a change in the population served by SIPI as a fully online curriculum allowed student who because of family commitments would not have been able to relocate to Albuquerque to take classes.
+Partially, this result is from a change in the population served by SIPI.
+This fully online curriculum allows student, who because of family/work commitments, would not have been able to relocate to Albuquerque to take classes.
 This allowed many students, most often mothers with young children to participate in classes virtually.
 There are still serious glitches in the HSE virtual test administration.
-This lack of consistency in administration of virtual testing was sometimes off-putting to our HiSET students, but we anticipate that as virtual testing competes with inperson assessment that these problem will be ironed out.
+This lack of consistency in administration of virtual testing was sometimes off-putting to our HiSET students, but we anticipate that as virtual testing competes with in-person assessment that this problem will be ironed out.
 We intend to incorporate the virtual proctored HSE test as a regular approach, which may facilitate our ability to deliver HSE certification to students for whom moving to Albuquerque would not be possible.

 6. Describe how your program currently uses data to improve the quality and efficacy of services provided.
 Be specific.
-If you are a new director, gather information from staff to report historical approaches, and then briefly outline how your own strategies may maintain and/or modify past practices to support continuous improvement.
-If you are an established director, describe strategies you intend to use in the coming year to promote continuous improvement.
+Describe strategies you intend to use in the coming year to promote continuous improvement.

-The data collection process and our student population for the 2022-23 FY and in 21-22 has been profoundly impacted by COVID-19.
+The data collection process and our student population for the 2023-24 FY and since 21-22 has been profoundly impacted by COVID-19.
 This makes it difficult to compare these year's numbers with previous years trends.
-Many of the partnerships and meeting times we had before the pandemic has had to take a back seat to devoting more one on one time with our students.
+Many of the partnerships and meeting times we had before the pandemic, has had to take a back seat to devoting more one on one time with our students.
 In the first half of this year, our total NRS student count decreased 25% after several years of slow, but steady pre-pandemic increase.